 "It's a quiet and beautiful place," smiles Siqueira.
-Earlier in 2013, the museum collaborated with the Centre Pompidou in Paris on Crossed Circuits, which explored the fascinating relationship between styles and cultures on different sides of the Atlantic.
+In 2013, the museum collaborated with the Centre Pompidou in Paris on Crossed Circuits, which explored the fascinating relationship between styles and cultures on different sides of the Atlantic.

-Although it was only founded in 1989, London's Design Museum - just down the river from the iconic landmark of Tower Bridge, in a converted banana warehouse - has built a global reputation for its inspiring collections, which span all kinds of modern design.
+Although it was only founded in 1989, London's Design Museum – recently moved from the banks of the Thames to a new home in Kensington – has built a global reputation for its inspiring collections, which span all kinds of modern design.

 The museum also runs its annual Brit Insurance Designs of the Year competition to reward the most innovative and game-changing examples of design from the past 12 months.